 Humectants

-Humectants are key in maintaining skin hydration; they act by attracting and chemically binding water in the skin.
+Humectants are key in maintaining skin hydration and act by attracting and chemically binding water in the skin.
 They have the ability to plump the skin and improve fine lines and wrinkles.

 Occlusives